 Candidates seeking admissions in Honours programme of subjects – Music and Physical Education will have to include the respective subjects in their best of four, failing to do so will result in a disadvantage of 2.5% in the aggregate of marks of the best four subjects

-The subject ‘Information Practices’ will be considered equivalent to Computer Science for admissions to B.Sc (Hons.) in Computer Science only
+The subject ‘Information Practices’ will be considered equivalent to Computer Science for admission to B.Sc (Hons.) in Computer Science only

-In case, the candidate has studied both elective and core in any languages, the core language will be treated as language, while elective language will be considered as academic/elective subject
+In case, the candidate has studied both elective and core in any languages, the core language will be treated as a language, while elective language will be considered as an academic/elective subject

-- Legal Studies will be treated at par with academic/elective subjects for purpose of admissions to BA (H) Political Science
+Legal Studies will be treated at par with academic/elective subjects for the purpose of admissions to BA (H) Political Science

-- Mass Media Studies will be treated at par with academic/elective subjects for purpose of admissions to BA (H) Journalism (English/Hindi)
+Mass Media Studies will be treated at par with academic/elective subjects for purpose of admission to BA (H) Journalism (English/Hindi)

 Admissions to BA (Hons.)
 Social Work will be based on ‘Best of Four’ subject’s percentage including one language and three academic/elective subjects as per List A

-Candidates will only need to have studied and passed Mathematics at the qualifying exam level for admissions to Honours in Economics and Commerce
+Candidates will only need to have studied and passed Mathematics at the qualifying exam level for admission to Honours in Economics and Commerce

 If there is any case of change of stream, a disadvantage of a maximum of 5% may be imposed on the ‘Best of Four’ percentage.
 Moreover, the college will have to notify the actual deduction of a maximum of 5% on their websites and intimate the same to the University

-- If a candidate opts for Modern Indian Languages (MIL) except Hindi as a programme, an advantage of a maximum of 10% may be given in the ‘Best of Four’ percentage in the colleges where MIL is being offered as a programme
+If a candidate opts for Modern Indian Languages (MIL) except Hindi as a programme, an advantage of a maximum of 10% may be given in the ‘Best of Four’ percentage in DU 2020 colleges where MIL is being offered as a programme

 Likewise the last year, the basis of selection for Mathematical Sciences, Science, Home Science programmes remains unchanged.
 However, subjects to be included for the Basis of Selection, i.e., PCM/PCB/PCMB need to have at least 70% component of the theory exams, which don’t include the internal assessments and continuous evaluation in the qualifying exam, otherwise a disadvantage of 10% of the maximum marks may be levied on each subject